dgiovannelli/dgiovannelli.github.io/_pages/home.md

 In my lab we combine classic microbiology techniques with data from comparative genomic, phylogenetic, geochemistry, environmental surveys and computational approaches to reconstruct geo-bio interactions.
 The majority of our work is carried out in [extreme environments](research), ranging from deep-sea and shallow-water hydrothermal vents, hot springs and volcanoes, the subsurface and Polar regions.

 ![]({{ site.url }}{{ site.baseurl }}/images/logopic/giovannellilab.png){: style="width: 25%; float: right; border: 10px "}
-> Our laboratory logo, an abstract representation of what we call "microbiology in planetary context".
+> Our laboratory logo (in its version 2.0), an abstract representation of what we call "microbiology in planetary context".
 Designed by [Patricia Barcala Dominguez](https://www.instagram.com/pat_barcala/)

 Check out our [research](research), our latest [publications](publications) or our [interactive map](fieldsites) showing our field sites.
 Head to the [team section](team) to read [more about myself]({{ site.url }}/dg_bio.html) and the rest of the fantastic people I work with.
 Also, don't forget to take a look at the [gallery](pictures) containing videos and pictures from the remote locations we visit or check out our [outreach](mediaoutreach#outreach-activities) activities and appearance in the [media](mediaoutreach#media-coverage).
 Take a look at the yearly report I post about my activities in [the Year in Numbers section]({{ site.url }}/yearinnumbers.html).